GAM-team/GAM/docs/Classroom-Courses.md

 * `creatoremail` - Display course announcement creator email; requires an additional API call per course announcement.
 * `fields <CourseAnnouncementFieldNameList>` - Select specific fields to display.

+Use the `countsonly` option to display the number of announcements in a course but not their details.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.